zef/BoxKit/README.md

 All dimensions are in mm.

+Two of the most important parameters are:
+- `stock thickness`, which represents the thickness of the material that you are using
+- `perimeters`, which is used — along with `extrusion width` — to determine the thickness of the plastic walls that make up the structure of plastic part.

 The wall thickness of the plastic is determined by the number of perimeters set in the configuration, multiplied by the extrusion width.
 I have been pleasantly surprised by the strength and suitability of using only two perimeters, but I